Do I need to contact King's to confirm my offer?

 When you open a bank account or apply for council tax exception, you’ll be asked to prove your student status.
 To be able to do so, you’ll need to obtain a Confirmation of Studies Letter.

-Find out how you can get one and what you can use your Confirmation of Studies letter for in our article I need to prove I'm a student.
+Find out how you can get one and what you can use your Confirmation of Studies letter for in our article I need to prove my student status.

 Looking for accommodation